 BY SOFO ARCHON

 Of course, society is ultimately nothing but our own creation — a manifestation of our collective mind.
-Society, therefore, can be changed at any moment we decide that it should be changed, but before we are able to do so, we need to change ourselves first.
+Society, therefore, can be changed at any moment we decide that it should be changed, but before we are able to do so, we need to transform our own consciousness.

-The most important way to change ourselves is to question the beliefs that were handed down to us from tradition and start thinking for ourselves so as to find out how we can live in a way that truly contributes to our well-being.
-For this reason, I would like to present you here with 5 stupid and quite damaging things that society has taught you and expects from you, along with reasons why you shouldn’t believe and follow them:
+The most important step to doing so is to question the beliefs that were handed down to us from tradition and start thinking for ourselves in order to find out how we can live in a way that truly contributes to our well-being.
+To assist you in your journey, I’d like to present you here with five of the most stupid and damaging things that society has taught you and expects from you, along with reasons why you shouldn’t believe and follow them.

 1. “You have to obey to authority’’